-Going online exposes your privacy and security through a variety of ways which you may not have considered as potentially risky.
-However, if you’re a regular internet user, you should know better.
-You need to understand what activities could put you at risk whenever you go online or surf the internet.
-In this post we share some of the basic things that you cannot miss if you are hoping to ensure a secure browsing experience.
-Here is a shortlist of the tips which we are going to explain in the article.
+Going online exposes your privacy and security in various ways that you may not have considered potentially risky.
+However, you should know better if you’re a regular internet user.
+You need to understand what activities could put you at risk whenever you surf the internet online.
+In this post, we share some of the basic things you cannot miss if you hope to ensure a secure browsing experience.
+Here is a short list of the tips we will explain in the article.

 - Deactivate ActiveX, Flash, as well as JavaScript (if possible).